 Facebook and Google hasn’t even introduce who they are to me personally, so why act like they know me?
 I know from first hand experience that context is the most important element to serve content, I appreciate it.
 However, the data is not rich enough to stop me being annoyed by the same ads over and over.

 They say consistency is a recipe for success but for the cases I mentioned above, consistency consistently makes me block my brain for ad spots.
-Whenever I see ads, I look for any [X] button to hide them and hopefully permanent.
+Whenever I see ads, I look for any [X]

 Never really liked ads but I’m totally not against ads, I just hope the ads served are more relevant than like just saying: “oh yes I know that guy, he’s a geek.”.
 Why not do a: “Of course, Tista is already a customer for New Relic and Digital Ocean, he doesn’t really like Mailgun so let’s take a chance to serve him ads about travelling.
-Let’s see if the CTR increases.
+Let’s see if the CTR increases.“

 Just my piece of thought and a plea for ads based revenue first tiers to show some interest towards me before feeding me crap.
 Facebook and Google, great engineering implementation even though you guys suck at predicting what I want to see.